 But what if your time-tracking app goes a little bit further?
 What if it tells your boss what routes you took at the weekend or what pub you dropped in after having completed your job assignment?
 How can we draw a privacy line that technology can’t cross under any circumstances?

 The lack of privacy standards can completely screw up a worker's life.
-Like in the recent case of the former Intermex sales executive, who was simply using an employee tracking app.
+Like in the recent case of the former Intermex sales executive, who was simply using an app for employee time tracking.

 Employee Monitoring 24/7

 As a saleswoman Myrna Arias was asked to keep her corporate phone on 24/7 in case any client needs to reach her.
 Besides, she was also required to install an app that would allow her to clock in/out and send her real-time location info to the corporate system.